gideonibemerejr/SEI-CC-2/work/w11/d2/03-04-react-ajax/react-ajax.md

 We took a shot at writing `<Map>` as a Function Component but now find ourselves needing to tap into lifecycle methods, e.g., `componentDidMount`.

-This is a dandy of a refactor, so we'll do it together, without looking at the final version of the code below while we refactor:
+This is a dandy of a refactor:

 ```js
 class Map extends React.Component {